On this page, you will learn:

 Resources for IELTS Reading Exam Practice

-These are the resources that you can use to practice for your Reading Exam and improve your score.
+These are the resources that you can use to practice for your Reading Exam and improve your reading score.

 - IELTS Practise test plus Longman (Considered more difficult than normal!)